renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

     - Long files tend to contain generic guidelines already known to AI

 #### Local and global best practices
-By default, PR-Insight will look for a local `best_practices.md` wiki file in the root of the relevant local repo.
+By default, Khulnasoft Merge will look for a local `best_practices.md` wiki file in the root of the relevant local repo.

 If you want to enable also a global `best_practices.md` wiki file, set first in the global configuration file: